-al Regulations at 45 CFR 303 specify standards for program operations and require sing of child support cases to: establish and maintain case records; provide services needed, based on an assessment of the case to determine necessary action; and meet specific standards for action and timing of action. compu case i require Missis al regulations (45 CFR 302.85 and 307) require states to have a mandatory statewide sterized support enforcement system and specify the functional requirements.
-Automated nitiation that establishes and maintains cases electronically is one of the functional ements.
-Mississippi Enforcement and Tracking of Support System (METSS) is sippi's statewide computer system.
-METSS supports computerized case initiation and case enance.
-SERV ICES PROVIDED support cases are provided the following services as determined appropriate based on an lual assessment of each case: LOCATION of the noncustodial parent by searching all available local, state, and federal sources.
-PATERNITY ESTABLISHMENT, including In-Hospital Paternity Acknowledgment through investigation, genetic testing, signed acknowledgment, and court action a appropriate.
-ESTABLISHMENT of a legally enforceable child support obligation, including Medical Support when feasible, through appropriate court action.
+Federal Regulations at 45 CFR 303 specify standards for program operations and require processing of child support cases to:

+- \Box establish and maintain case records; - □ provide services needed, based on an assessment of the case to determine necessary action; and - \Box meet specific standards for action and timing of action.

+Federal regulations (45 CFR 302.85 and 307) require states to have a mandatory statewide computerized support enforcement system and specify the functional requirements.
+Automated case initiation that establishes and maintains cases electronically is one of the functional requirements.
+Mississippi Enforcement and Tracking of Support System (METSS) is Mississippi's statewide computer system.
+METSS supports computerized case initiation and case maintenance.

+SERVICES PROVIDED

+Child support cases are provided the following services as determined appropriate based on an individual assessment of each case:

+- □ LOCATION of the noncustodial parent by searching all available local, state, and federal sources. - □ PATERNITY ESTABLISHMENT, including In-Hospital Paternity Acknowledgment, through investigation, genetic testing, signed acknowledgment, and court action as appropriate. - □ ESTABLISHMENT of a legally enforceable child support obligation, including Medical Support when feasible, through appropriate court action.

+- □ ENFORCEMENT of a spousal support obligation for a spouse or former spouse who is living with the children, but only if a child support obligation has been established for that spouse and the child support obligation is being enforced under the State IV-D Plan. - □ ENFORCEMENT of the child and/or medical support obligation by initiating appropriate enforcement actions. - □ PERIODIC REVIEW of existing child support orders in IV-D cases to determine if the child support obligation is in accordance with the State guidelines for setting child support obligations; to determine if the existing child support order contains provisions for health insurance coverage; and to determine if the criteria for seeking a modification are met. - □ MODIFICATION of an existing child support order as appropriate after a periodic review. - □ COLLECTION of private and divorce orders through DHS and DISTRIBUTION of support payments in accordance with Federal regulations and State prescribed procedures.